AlbedoTelecom/ntp-client-logger/README.md

   signals;
 - a flickering client's `avg_percent` sits low in proportion to how rarely it's actually present (`times_seen / polls_observed`).

+**`avg_percent` does not add up to 100 down the column** — only the Net.Time's live `%` does, and only within a single poll.
+Each row is divided by its own `polls_observed`, which starts when that IP was first seen, so the rows cover different time spans; a client that has left keeps a slowly-decaying row that still counts; and a brand-new client (`polls_observed` = 1) contributes its full current `%` with no dilution.
+So the column total drifts around 100 rather than equalling it, and runs well above 100 for a while after clients churn.
+For a "share of load right now" figure that does sum to ~100, read the Net.Time's live `%` (`--raw` / `--dry-run`), not the register.

 Both `avg_percent` and `peak_percent` restart whenever the register is recreated, so give them a day or so of polls before reading into them.